josephbertino/josephbertino/README.md

 - 👋 Hi, I’m @josephbertino
 - 👀 I’m interested in visual collages, sound collages, musical mashups... you get the idea
-- 🌲 I’m experienced in Python, C, and a bunch of other stuff.
+- 🌲 I enjoy coding in Python
-- 🌱 I'm currently learning Full Stack JavaScript on the Treehouse platform
 - 📫 How to reach me:
 - - email: joseph.bertino@gmail.com
 - - insta: joe___be